zaccaria-lab/TRACERx_simulation_tool/README.md

 ### Outputs

-Each simulations will be named `LTXSIM{simulation #}`.
+Each of the simulations will be named `LTXSIM{simulation #}`.
 In the case of separate sample groups, simulations will be numbered as follows:
  - Low: `(1, ...,  n_sims_per_sample_group)`
  - Medium: `(n_sims_per_sample_group + 1, ...,  2 * n_sims_per_sample_group)`
  - High: `((2 * n_sims_per_sample_group) + 1, ..., 3 * n_sims_per_sample_group)`.

 The output of the tool consists of an image of the phylogenetic tree and dataframes containing information about the simulation.

-If the output is returned, the information is stored in a dictionary where each output dataframe can be accessed by indexing the name of the simulation and the output dataframe name.
-E.g. `output['LTXSIM{sim #}][{output df name}]`.
+If the output is returned, the information is stored in a dictionary where each output dataframe can be accessed by indexing the name of the simulation and the output dataframe name (shown below).
+E.g. `output['LTXSIM{simulation #}][{output df name}]`.

 Alternatively, if an output directory is provided, all output is saved within a separate directory for each simulation.
-The naming format for the saved output is LTXSIM{simulation number} plus a separate suffix for each output (shown in brackets below).
+The naming format for the saved output is LTXSIM{simulation #} plus a separate suffix for each output (shown in brackets below).
 E.g. `output_dir/LTXSIM{simulation #}/LTXSIM{simulation #}{output suffix}`.

+The output of the simulations are as follows:

 1. `patient_info_df` (_info.tsv): The parameters used to create the simulation.